-To address these challenges we propose TorchGeo, a Python package that allows users to transparently use heterogenous geospatial data in PyTorch-based deep learning pipelines.
-Specifically, TorchGeo provides: \begin{enumerate} \item data loaders for common geospatial datasets from the literature \item data loaders for combining arbitrary geospatial raster and vector data layers with the ability to sample pixel-aligned patches on-the-fly \item augmentations that are appropriate for multispectral imagery and geospatial data \item data samplers appropriate for geospatial data \item pre-trained models for many common remotely sensed imagery sources \end{enumerate} We formally describe TorchGeo, propose and test methods for sampling from large geospatial datasets, and test the effect of ImageNet pretraining versus random weight initialization on several benchmark datasets.
-We achieve close to state of the art results on all experimental datasets, despite focusing only on creating simple and reproducible results to serve as baselines for future work to build on.
+To address these challenges, we propose TorchGeo, a Python package that allows users to transparently use heterogenous geospatial data in PyTorch-based deep learning pipelines.
+Specifically, TorchGeo provides: \begin{enumerate} \item data loaders for geospatial datasets common in the literature, \item data loaders for combining uncurated geospatial raster and vector data layers with the ability to sample pixel-aligned patches on the fly, \item augmentations appropriate for multispectral imagery, \item data samplers appropriate for geospatial data, and \item pre-trained models for many common remotely sensed imagery sources. \end{enumerate} In this paper, we formally describe TorchGeo, propose and test methods for sampling from large geospatial datasets, and test the effect of ImageNet pretraining versus random weight initialization on several benchmark datasets.
+We achieve close to state-of-the-art results on all experimental datasets, despite focusing only on creating simple and reproducible results to serve as baselines for future work to build on.
 We further find that ImageNet pre-training significantly improves spatial generalization performance in a land cover mapping task.
 We believe that these results are interesting in their own right, and that they highlight the importance of TorchGeo to the larger machine learning community.
-TorchGeo is open-source and available on GitHub: \url{https://github.com/microsoft/torchgeo}.
+TorchGeo is open source and available on GitHub: \url{https://github.com/microsoft/torchgeo}.